On the contributions of extragalactic CO emission lines to ground-based CMB observations

 \subsection{Generating CO maps}

 Given the above scheme to derive CO luminosities on a halo-by-halo basis from their underlying IR luminosities and a set of $\alpha-\beta$ values, we are now in a position to construct maps of the extragalactic CO that contributes to a given CMB bandpass.
-The adopted scheme is the same as detailed in Ref.~\cite{skyline}, but we summarize it below: \begin{enumerate} \item Given a CMB frequency band, we identify the corresponding redshift range over which photons originating from a CO transition $J \to J-1$ will be redshifted into that band --shown in Table~\ref{tab:zs}. \item Shells of width $\Delta \chi = 50\,h^{-1}{\rm Mpc}$ that fall within this range are iteratively queried from the lightcone, and a CO luminosity is assigned to each halo using the derived IR luminosity (Eqn.~\ref{eqn:kennicutt}) and $\alpha-\beta$ values specified by the corresponding luminosity function, from Table.~\ref{tab:alphabeta}, following Eqns.~\ref{eqn:loglirco} and \ref{eqn:pseudoLconvert}. \item Every object in the shell is then given a Dirac delta ``SED" $\Phi_\nu = L_{\rm CO} \delta^{D}(\nu - \nu_{\rm rest}/(1 + z_{\rm em}))$, where $z_{\rm em}$ is the redshift of that halo which relates the rest-frame frequency to the observed through $\nu_{\rm obs} = \nu_{\rm rest}/(1 + z_{\rm em})$. \item This ``SED'' is integrated against a spectral bandpass $\tau(\nu)$ for an experiment in order to compute the flux at an angular position on the sky sourced by that object into that experiment.
-Since the SED is a delta-function we find
+The adopted scheme is the same as detailed in Ref.~\cite{skyline}, but we summarize it below: \begin{enumerate} \item Given a CMB frequency band, we identify the corresponding redshift range over which photons originating from a CO transition $J \to J-1$ will be redshifted into that band --shown in Table~\ref{tab:zs}. \item Shells of width $\Delta \chi = 50\,h^{-1}{\rm Mpc}$ that fall within this range are iteratively queried from the lightcone, and a CO luminosity is assigned to each halo using the derived IR luminosity (Eqn.~\ref{eqn:kennicutt}) and $\alpha-\beta$ values specified by the corresponding luminosity function, from Table.~\ref{tab:alphabeta}, following Eqns.~\ref{eqn:loglirco} and \ref{eqn:pseudoLconvert}. \item Every object in the shell is then given a Dirac delta ``SED" { $\Phi_\nu = L_{\rm CO} \delta^{D}(\nu (1 + z_{\rm em}) - \nu_{\rm rest})$}, where $z_{\rm em}$ is the redshift of that halo which relates the rest-frame frequency to the observed through $\nu_{\rm obs} = \nu_{\rm rest}/(1 + z_{\rm em})$\footnote{{The Dirac delta function ``SED'' is defined in the rest frame of the object, and when integrating over the observed frequency bandpass this leads to an additional factor of $1/(1+z_{\rm em})$ in the observed flux.
+We thank Simon Foreman and Alex Van Engelen for pointing this out.}}. \item This ``SED'' is integrated against a spectral bandpass $\tau(\nu)$ for an experiment in order to compute the flux at an angular position on the sky sourced by that object into that experiment.
+Since the SED is a delta-function {